tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 However it's very nice to visualizing how the SOM actually organizes itself.
 In that sense it's quite meta.
 We do not use a SOM to visualize data, we use data to visualize a SOM.

-The underlying idea is quite simple: we are going to fed the SOM with shapes and see how it responds.
+The underlying idea is quite simple: we are going to fed the SOM with shapes and see how it responds to it.

+Please note that we have used the `(y,x)` convention to refer to the coordinates of the SOM's cells, however we'll use the `(x,y)` convention to interpret the content of their 2D feature vector.

 #### Inputing a square